TVLuke/stickerbox/README.md

 leds[number_of_stripes][number_of_leds_per_stripe] and the elements are each of the type *RGB*.

-Be aware that not all leds are actually visible.
-For example in the 36C6 Stickerbox setup the first 12 and the last 13 leds of eacht stripe are not.
+Be aware that not all LEDS may be actually visible in any setup.
+For example in the 36C6 Stickerbox setup the first 12 and the last 13 leds of each stripe are not.

 Please do not call delay in your function or use other things to make stall the execution of the main loop.